ryanbergner/Options_Trading_Simulator_Montecarlo_Basic/README.md

  https://www.youtube.com/watch?v=RETxgJcXBAY&ab_channel=Engineers.SG

 The program runs the path in a Markov Chain Monte Carlo simulation over multiple iterations to determine an accurate future value.
 This stock option process can be modeled as a Markov Chain because it is discrete and has the Markov property,(https://en.wikipedia.org/wiki/Markov_property) which only considers the n and (n - 1) steps in calculating the next step ; therefore, the larger history of the value of the stock is irrelevant in calculating the probability of the value at timestep (n + 1) (https://en.wikipedia.org/wiki/Markov_property).
 We can observe distribution of the ending value of the random walk (where step values are iid) approaches normal as more iterations are used in the simulation.
-More calculations in overleaf on the way (EXPECTED VALKUE AND VARIENCE).
+More calculations in overleaf on the way (EXPECTED VALUE AND VARIENCE).

 E[X]: